-Figure 7: The positional resolution in the JEM-X1 and JEM-X2 detectors as a function of energy.
+Figure 8: The positional resolution in the JEM-X1 and JEM-X2 detectors as a function of energy.
 Note that the positions are rounded to 1 mm accuracy in the down-linked data.

+Doc.No: INT/OAG/10-0326/Dc

-Doc.No: INT/OAG/08-0294/Dc Issue: 1.0
+Issue: 1.0

+Date: 15 March 2009

+Page: 16 of 26

-The intrinsic detector position resolution is shown as function of energy in Figure 7 for photons entering on-axis.
+The intrinsic detector position resolution is shown as function of energy in Figure 8 for photons entering on-axis.
 The degradation below 10 keV is caused by the electronic noise of the frontend amplifiers; above 10 keV it is caused by the increase of the primary photo-electron range with energy.
 The intrinsic positional resolution of the detector is finer than the pixel size of the coded mask (3.3 mm) over most of the energy range.
-The determination of the photon positions in the image plane is affected by parallax for higher energy photons entering at off axis angles.
+The determination of the photon positions in the image plane is affected by parallax for higher energy photons entering at off-axis angles.
 This effect is not of prime importance for source positioning, but the smearing of the image affects the off-axis sensitivity at energies above 20 keV.

-The alignment of the detector with respect to the INTEGRAL star trackers appears to be stable to better than 10 arcseconds, and the star tracker accuracy is even better than this.
-The JEM-X OSA 7.0 software has systematic errors of about 30 arcseconds, and therefore does not reproduce the expected accuracy.
-The next version of OSA will include software that reduces these systematics.
+The alignment of the detector with respect to the INTEGRAL star tracker appears to be stable to better than 5 arcseconds and the star tracker accuracy is even better than this.
+The JEM-X OSA8 software yields source positions to better than 10" provided the detection significance is high.

-The source detection limit for single science windows depends on the background conditions and on the off-axis angle of the source.
-However, 20 mCrab sources are reliably detected under normal background conditions if they appear less than 3 degrees off axis.
+The source detection limit for single science windows also depends on the background conditions and on the off-axis angle of the source.
+However, 20 mCrab sources are reliably detected under normal background conditions if they appear at less than 3 degrees off-axis.
 Better sensitivities can be obtained by "mosaicking" overlapping images from several science windows.
-A deep mosaic image example is shown in Figure 8, while Figure 9 and Figure 10 illustrate the source detection capabilities obtained from mosaic images as a function of effective accumulated observation time corrected for dead time, grey filter and vignetting effects.
+A deep mosaic image example is shown in Figure 9, while Figure 10 and Figure 11 illustrate the source detection capabilities obtained from mosaic images as a function of effective accumulated observation time (corrected for dead time, grey filter and vignetting effects).

-Figure 8: Deep mosaic significance image of the region around the Galactic bulge, based on over 2500 JEM-X1 exposures (or Science Windows) in the 3-10 keV (left) and 10-25 keV (right) bands.
-The effective exposure at the centre is close to 2.7 Msec; the field $\sim 15^{\circ}$ wide.
+Figure 9: Deep mosaic significance image of the region around the Galactic bulge, based on over 3000 JEM-X exposures (science windows) in the 3-10 keV (left) and 10-25 keV (right) energy bands.
+The effective exposure at the centre is close to 3 Msec; the field is about 4°x5° wide.
 Persistent and transient sources are annotated in white and red, respectively.
-Note that not all of the sources in the Galactic Center region (middle) have been annotated.
-The circular residual structure around GX 5-1 is due to its very strong intensity, especially in the lowest energy band.
+Note that not all the sources in the Galactic Center region (middle) have been annotated.